joecannatti/thezenprogrammer/_posts/2018-04-12-un-spike-ing.md

 title:  "Un-spike-ing"
 date:   2018-04-12
 categories: spikes refactoring
-layout: null
+layout: posts
 ---

-# Un-spike-ing a Spike

 Writing code is often the best way to figure out what exactly needs to be done to solve a problem.
 In the Agile world, they call this a [Spike](http://agiledictionary.com/209/spike/).

 A spike is when a software developer sits done and starts trying little bits of code in order to build a map of all they code they are going to need to eventually write.

--   It’s a way of quickly hacking out code to do stuff like
+It’s a way of quickly hacking out code to do stuff like:
 - querying the database to see what’s in there and how it fits together
 - calling 3rd party APIs to see how they work
 - Testing the algorithm that Fred said would work in Slack to see if he’s right
 - Anything else that might need verified before committing to a design of a solution.

 Spikes usually result in a bunch of messy code that kinda/sorta does most of the things that the product is going to need to do in the end.
 To most programmers, it feels good to do a spike.
 The gratification that comes from building a production ready system comes much more quickly in a spike.
 Because of that, there’s a temptation to feel that most of the work is done when the spike is done.